andreas-mausch/rust-rest-api-with-database/README.md

 I had the same problem at [homecloud](https://gitlab.com/neonews-homecloud/api/).
 I used Liquibase there to solve this, and they solved the problem by using their very own file format (see example [here](https://gitlab.com/neonews-homecloud/api/-/blob/89843abb601e296c6bdfc6cfc53c6d91d6b2096c/resources/de/neonew/homecloud/database/migration/001_users-table.yaml)).

+It is very unpleasent diesel requires the devs to write .sql files manually, instead of generating them from the structs in code.